DotSnuk/100-days-of-code/log.md

 **Thoughts**: Have been exersising every day at work since it's "sportlov" (rough translation: sport week, or exercise week.
 A week in sweden when (at least schools) are closed and you're encouraged to engage in sport activities.)
 Have been programming the other days as soon as I get home even though we have exersiced, today I had to rest for two hours before I started coding.
 So I havn't done as much as usual, but atleast I have my minimum 1 hour done (that is pure coding, according to wakatime (https://wakatime.com/dashboard )) but that doesn't account for the time I spend reading the book I'm learning from.
 Nevertheless, will finish this chapter and then see if I can make any progress on my personal project.

+### Day 6: February 26, 2020

+**Today's Progress**: Worked on the webapp, made the results readable in a HTML table

+**Thoughts**: Last day of this week's "sportlov".
+Got the last exercise done for this chapter in Head First into python.
+Will spend more time on my personal project tomorrow.
+Don't know if I need to learn more about Jinja2 or html if I'm going to be able to make the site I want.
+Think it's kind of fun with html/css, but think I should focus more on python.
+Don't know since I'm so new to python that I should learn more about html/css before learning more basic programming skills.
+Have tinkered with html/css in the past but was a few years ago.
+Will have to sleep on it and see if I can figure something out.

 ### Day #: Month Date, Year